NClouser1/othello_player/README.md

 # Noah Clouser's othello_player implementation
 Technical coding challenge given by Atomic Object

+I implemented the Mini-Max Alpha-Beta pruning algorithm to determine the next best move the AI agent should take given the GameState.
+I used a simple static heuristic to evalulate the score of the game board at either a terminal node or limit.
+This performs amazing against the random othello player, but could be improved with a dynamic heuristic.

 Below is Atomic Object's introduction to the challenge and description of key aspects:

 # AOthello